eamigo86/graphene-django-extras/README.md

 }
 ```

-2. You must add the *directives* param with yours custom directives to your schema definition.
-This module come with
+2. You must add the *directives* param with your custom directives to your schema definition.
+This module comes with
-some common directives for you, this directives allow to you format strings, numbers, lists, and dates (optional), and
+some common directives for you, these directives allow to you format strings, numbers, lists, and dates (optional), and
 you can load like this:

 ```python